We look at every different benchmark

 The Vertical Tab feature provides more space to accommodate multiple tabs and display them in a single view.
 Likewise, it lets you easily organize, select, group, and reorder tabs.

-Web Capture/Screenshot: Unlike Chrome that lacks a native screenshot tool, Microsoft Edge’s “Web Capture” lets you save a portion of any website as an image or capture a full webpage/scrolling screenshot.
+Web Capture/Screenshot: Unlike Chrome which lacks a native screenshot tool, Microsoft Edge’s “Web Capture” lets you save a portion of any website as an image or capture a full webpage/scrolling screenshot.

 Immersive Reader Mode: Do you often get distracted by ads, videos, and other irrelevant elements when reading a blog?
 The Microsoft Edge “Immersive Reader Mode” tool solves this problem by providing a simplified text-and-image-only view of your preferred websites.